FrederikBjorne/python-serial-logging/README.md

 # A Python Serial logger implementation and serial port CLI using observer pattern
-The file main.py show cases an application using observer pattern (python-observer package) to read from a serial port (real or fake) and provides a CLI for logging to console (always on) and file by offering different options.
-Using python-observer package, renders a de-coupled and cohesive design that is very flexible and easy to maintain.
+The file main.py show cases an application using observer pattern [py-observer](https://github.com/FrederikBjorne/python-observer) package to read from a serial port (real or fake) and provides a CLI for logging to console (always on) and file by offering different options.
+In addition, the overall design is an example of sustainable design following the [SOLID principles](https://en.wikipedia.org/wiki/SOLID) popularized by uncle Bob aiming to provide an flexible design easy to maintain.

 The serial reader- and file writer threads uses callbacks for communicating with the application if they fail.
 The program waits for the user to enter any key to quit the program.